 Diagnosing the Disease

-If your initial physical symptoms match the early signs of Parkinson's, they prescribe medication typically described to Parkinson's suffers.
+If your initial physical symptoms match the early signs of Parkinson's, they prescribe medication typically prescribed to Parkinson's sufferers.
 If your condition improves with the use of medication, that points to a Parkinson's disease diagnosis.

 There is now a surgical procedure and technology able to reduce Parkinson's symptoms without medication.
 It is called Deep Brain Stimulation (DBS).
 Dr. Srinivasan S. Purighalla, M.D., a neurosurgeon working with UnityPoint Health - Trinity, describes DBS as, "A thin wire called a lead, or electrode, is inserted and placed on a targeted area in the brain.
 The insulated wire passes through the neck and shoulder, connecting to a neurostimulator.
 The neurostimulator is similar to a pacemaker for the brain and is implanted in the skin under the collarbone."